Sweden · tool

 Surströmming

-Fermented Baltic herring, known for its extremely pungent aroma.
-It's a polarizing delicacy, usually eaten with thin bread, potatoes, and onions.
+Fermented Baltic herring, known for its extremely pungent aroma and strong, salty taste.
+An acquired taste, best experienced with thin bread, onions, and potatoes.

 Janssons Frestelse